tlehman/go-websocket/README.md

 The `color` defaults to `null`, but can be switched to `black` or `white`.

-Each vertex has up to four edges, which can connect to adjacent vertices of the same color.
-This defines an implicit graph.
+Each vertex is represented as a `Pair` of coordinates, and has up to four neighbors, for each pair of adjacent vertices, we use a `Set` to represent an undirected edge in a `Graph`.

-Using the implicit graph, a `ComponentMap` object is used to find the connected components, then expose an iterator that visits each component once.
+Using the graph, a `ComponentMap` object is used to find the connected components, then expose an iterator that visits each component once.

 ![edges only to adjacent pieces of same color](img/edges.png)